Symmetric preferences, asymmetric outcomes: Tipping dynamics in an open-city segregation model: Mean-field equations and the collective phases

 In the remainder of the paper, we will analyze the dynamics and critical behavior of the asymmetric tipping point using exact stochastic simulations (Gillespie's algorithm \cite{gillespie1977exact}).
-Details on the simulation algorithm are stipulated in the supplemental material (SM) Sec.~\ref{sec:appendix_implementation} and a comparison between the mean-field solution and a stochastic simulation run is detailed in the SM Sec. \ref{sec:comparison}.
+Details on the simulation algorithm are given in the supplemental material (SM) Sec.~\ref{sec:appendix_implementation} and a comparison between the mean-field solution and a stochastic simulation run is detailed in the SM Sec. \ref{sec:comparison}.
 We show the mean-field phase diagram of the model in Fig. \ref{fig:phasediagram}, along with typical configurations from each of the three phases.
 The transitions displayed in the figure are: \begin{enumerate} \item A cross-over from an \textit{anti-segregating} neighborhood to a \textit{segregating} one.
 Here we define \textit{anti-segregating} as a neighborhood in which agents of opposite types are more likely to be neighbors than not.
-A \textit{segregating} neighborhood represents the opposite situation. \item The asymmetric \emph{tipping} transition from a neighborhood with an (approximately) equal number of agents of each type, to one in which one of the two types gains the upper hand.
-This transition is akin to the transition from a paramagnetic to a ferromagnetic phase in the Ising model, where the overall lattice becomes spontaneously magnetized.
+A \textit{segregating} neighborhood represents the opposite situation.
+This transition is characterized by a cross-over from negative to positive energy, where the energy is defined as the relative abundance of like neighbors. \item The asymmetric \emph{tipping} transition from a neighborhood with an (approximately) equal number of agents of each type, to one in which one of the two types gains the upper hand.
+This transition is akin to the transition from a paramagnetic to a ferromagnetic phase in the Ising model, characterized by a shift from zero magnetization to nonzero net magnetization and a peak in the variance of the energy.
 From a sociological point of view this transition is ``maximally'' segregating as the whole neighborhood starts to be dominated by one type of agent. \end{enumerate} Of these two transitions, only the second one is critical, in the sense that the correlation length $\xi$ diverges at the critical point in the thermodynamic limit.